durkie/durkie.github.io/_posts/2017-12-12-a-single-route-for-every-atlanta-road.md

 Or a group of kids and a group of presents: each child has preferences about which present she would like to receive, so what's the best way to do it, even if it means a child receives her 2nd or 3rd choice?

-Or if you've ever known someone who has gone to medical school in the US then you know one of the most important days in that process is *Match Day*: each medical school received many applications and decided its preferences about whom it would like to admit.
+Or if you've ever known someone who has gone to medical school in the US then you know one of the most important days in that process is *Match Day*: each medical school received many applications and formed its preferences about whom it would like to admit.
 Students likewise submitted applications to several schools and made their own preferences about where they would prefer to attend.
 They're matched up as best as can be and Match Day is the big reveal.

 Our previous definition of a matching, "a group of edges with no repeating nodes", makes more sense now: no nodes repeat because each one is paired with only one other node: one present to one child, one student to one school.
 We can apply this to route making.

 Let's say we took our giant Atlanta road network and found all of the odd-degree nodes.
-We know we have to duplicate the paths between each pair of nodes but aren't sure which are the best to make.
+We know we have to duplicate the paths between each pair of nodes but aren't sure which paths are the best to make.

 This is a matchmaking problem: we're just figuring out which nodes want to be roommates.
-If we use the closeness between nodes as their "preference" for each other then we can find our shortest route: we only duplicate edges between nodes that successfully match, and only nodes that are closest to each other will match.
+If we use the closeness between nodes as their preference for each other then we can find our shortest route: we only duplicate edges between nodes that successfully match, and only nodes that are closest to each other will match.
 Any node that wants to match with an already-matched node will have to settle for second-best.

 Suppose this image represented a portion of the odd Atlanta node network.
 Each node has a connection to every other node in proportion to the distance between them.
 Nodes 0 and 4 wouldn't pair up because the distance between them is so large, for instance.